reflectoring/reflectoring.github.io/_posts/2017-09-05-tracing-with-spring-cloud-sleuth.md

 ## Pass the Trace ID to the Client

-In some cases it may be required to show the trace ID to the user so that he can provide the trace ID to a support hotline.
+In some cases it may be required to show the trace ID to the user so that he can provide the trace ID to a support hotline in case of an error.
 The support engineer can then search the log files for that trace ID to find the root cause.
 Since the trace ID is accessible via MDC, it can be read from the MDC at any time and may be passed on to the client in case of an error.
 An adapted exception handler that does just that may look like this: